AWARE-lu/hack4kids/H4K-Dudelange.md

 #WORKSHOPS CONTENT
 ##1 - Light Painting
-Photo Art using light
+Photo Art using light.
+Children work as a group, all get a print-out of their drawing.
 ##2 - Pixel-Art
-Post-it based pixel design
+Post-it based pixel design.
 ##3 - Human Robotron
-Children work in pair to program each other in order to solve a puzzle
+Children work in pair to program each other in order to solve a puzzle.
 ##4 - Drone race
-Children program a drone
+Children program a drone.
 ##5 - Pseudo-code dance
-A code-based Choregraphie
+A code-based Choregraphie.

 #Material needed

 ##Workshop material

--	White papers
--	Thick scotch tape
--	Thin scotch tape
--	Pens
--	Pens for white boards
--	White boards
--	Cardboard boxes
--	BEE SECURE threads for drone race
--	PPTs (for all presentations)
--	Small “gommettes” (small round stickers) for network game
--	Envelops
--	To buy : bananas, post-it
--	Special papers for photo printer (light painting workshop)
--	Lock picking material
--	Plastic for 3D printer
--	Painting
+-	TBD

 ##Material to be printed for children